-Polycystic Ovary Syndrome, commonly known as PCOS, is the most common ovulatory disorder found in women with fertility problems.
+Polycystic Ovary Syndrome,commonly known as PCOS, is the most common ovulatory disorder.
+It is quite common in women with fertility problems.
 It affects as many as 10% of all women in their prime childbearing years.
-Before discussing PCOS treatments, let’s understand what PCOS is in a bit more detail.
+Before discussing PCOS treatments, let’s understand what PCOS is & it’s related infertility symptoms in a bit more detail.

 What is PCOS?

 PCOS or Polycystic Ovary Syndrome is a condition that affects women’s hormone levels.
 Women who have PCOS produce a higher (more than usual) number of male hormones.
 This hormonal imbalance can cause women to miss menstrual periods and makes it very difficult for them to get pregnant.
 PCOS may also cause hair growth on the face and body, and in some extreme cases, baldness.

 PCOS directly disrupts the maturation and ovulation of eggs, among other effects on the body.
 According to RESOLVE, the National Fertility Association, women with PCOS have three main symptoms.
 These are irregular periods, excess androgens (the root cause of excess hair growth and acne), and ovaries with multiple small follicles, which is seen through an ultrasound.
 Women with PCOS have trouble getting pregnant because their ovaries don’t grow and ovulate a mature egg every month.
 PCOS is also associated with high miscarriage rates and serious medical conditions such as diabetes and heart disease.

 Many women have PCOS, but they don’t know it yet.
 As per a study, up to 70 percent of women with PCOS are yet to be diagnosed.